 Is a Rewards Checking Account Right for Me?

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
-Read more We develop content that covers a variety of financial topics.
+We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
-Read less

 Is a Rewards Checking Account Right for Me?

-• What is a rewards checking account?
+• What are rewards checking accounts?

-• How do rewards checking accounts work?
+• How does a rewards checking account work?

 What Is a Rewards Checking Account?

-Such a standard checking account can be attractive for some, but those seeking to earn money for their banking loyalty might prefer a rewards checking account instead.
+• This kind of standard checking account can be attractive for some, but those seeking to earn money for their banking loyalty might prefer a rewards checking account instead.

 How Does a Rewards Checking Account Work?